Investigations

 This action removes the investigation from the Open tab to the Archived tab.
 At this point you cannot make any edits to the archived investigation.

-If an investigation was archived in error, click the ellipsis to the right of an investigation in the Archived tab and select Restore.
-You can also bulk restore archived investigations by selecting the check boxes for the archived investigations from the Archived tab, click the Bulk Actions button drop-down, and select Restore.
-This restores the archived investigations into the Open tab so you can interact with the investigation.
+You can also bulk restore archived investigations by selecting the check boxes for the archived investigations from the Archived tab.
+Then click the Bulk Actions button drop-down, and select Restore.
+This restores the archived investigations into the Open tab.

 Perform Bulk Actions

-You can perform bulk archiving, assigning, and deleting tasks in the Investigations menu
+You can perform bulk archiving, assigning, and deleting tasks in the Investigations menu.

 To perform bulk actions, navigate to the Investigations page, select the investigations by clicking on the checkbox, and click the Bulk Actions drop-down to assign, archive, or delete multiple investigations.